The Great Conjunction of 2020 Is a Celestial Event 800 Years in the Making

 Jupiter and Saturn shine above the clouds in this photo.
 Haitong Yu/Getty Images

-Despite this most recent orbit being dominated by earthly struggles, 2020 has been an incredible year for astronomy.
-Whether it's SpaceX making headlines by launching Starlink satellites to provide wi-fi for the world or sending astronauts to the International Space Station (twice!) or the unexpected delight of watching Comet NEOWISE journey across the sky, there have been some inspiring reasons to keep gazing up all year long.
+Even though its orbit was dominated by an influx of earthly struggles, 2020 was an incredible year for astronomy.
+Whether it was SpaceX making headlines by launching Starlink satellites to provide WiFi for the world or sending astronauts to the International Space Station (twice!) or the unexpected delight of watching Comet NEOWISE journey across the sky, there were some inspiring reasons to keep gazing up throughout the year.

-Before the ball drops and we reset our calendars, there's one more spectacular astronomical experience to mark on your calendar: the Great Conjunction of Jupiter and Saturn Dec.
+The roller coaster of a year wrapped up with a massive astronomical event that was centuries in the making: the Great Planetary Conjunction of Jupiter and Saturn on Dec.
 21, 2020.
-This celestial event is a once-in-a-lifetime opportunity to see the gas giants of our solar system appear so close together in the sky that they appear to touch.
-(They won't in fact and will actually be 400 million miles apart – it's all a matter of perspective!)
+This celestial event offered a once-in-a-lifetime opportunity to see the gas giants of our solar system appear so close together Earth's night sky that they looked to be touching.
+(They were actually more than 400 million miles apart — it's all a matter of perspective!)

 Advertisement